cameron-mg/Training_API_StringManipulation/README.md

 8: Running 'python testcache.py' will loop through each file in '/test_files' and show the difference in execution time between cached and uncached.
 9: Running 'python runapi.py' will ask you to type the name of a file in '/test_files'.
 This returns info in the format specified on the task spec.
-**Alternatively the API can be used by opening 127.0.0.1/docs in a web browser after the container is running, this can select files outside of '/test_files'